raihankhan/cheatsheet-collections/Kubernetes/README.md

 A Pod (as in a pod of whales or pea pod) is a group of one or more containers, with shared storage and network resources, and a specification for how to run the containers.
 A Pod's contents are always co-located and co-scheduled, and run in a shared context.
 A Pod models an application-specific "logical host": it contains one or more application containers which are relatively tightly coupled.
 In terms of `Docker` concepts, `a Pod` is similar to a group of Docker containers with shared namespaces and shared filesystem volumes.

+Kubernetes is designed to accommodate configurations that meet all of the following criteria:

+No more than `110 pods` per node
+No more than `5000 nodes`
+No more than `150000 total pods`
+No more than `300000 total containers`
+You can scale your cluster by adding or removing nodes.
+The way you do this depends on how your cluster is deployed.

 #### kubelet
 An agent that runs on each node in the cluster.
 It makes sure that containers are running in a Pod.